josmar-crwdstffng/angular/aio/content/guide/service-worker-devops.md

 ### Locating and analyzing debugging information

-The Angular service worker exposes debugging information under the `ngsw/` virtual directory.
+The Angular service worker exposes debugging information under the `ngsw` virtual directory.
 Currently, the single exposed URL is `ngsw/state`.
 Here is an example of this debug page's contents: